 Action Lead Timeframe Maintain an online economic and demographic profile of Yarra to inform current and prospective businesses and investors.
 Information should include business, employment, industry and labour force trends.
 Economic Development Ongoing Promote state and federal government grant programs such as LaunchVic and Invest Victoria to assist local businesses in accessing funding avenues.
-Economic Development Short Term Provide support to small business and entrepreneurs looking to open a business, navigate the permit application process with programs such as the Yarra Better Approvals Program that support the streamlining of the permit application process.
+Economic Development Arts and Cultural Services Short Term Provide support to small business and entrepreneurs looking to open a business, navigate the permit application process with programs such as the Yarra Business Application Support (YBAS) program that supports the streamlining of the permit application process.
 Economic Development Short Term Partner with the Victorian Red Tape Commissioner to develop a more streamlined approach to planning applications.
 Statutory Planning Short Term Work in partnership with business groups and traders associations to provide regular communications on council initiatives.
 Economic Development Ongoing